 Frank Seals was born in 1942 in Osceola AK, into a huge family that lived in the back of his father's juke-joint.
 The kid would sneak in during the day and play the drums, and at night he got to see men like Robert Nighthawk and Albert King play their Blues.

-Son plays ‘Don’t Lie to Me’ at Buddy’s Club;
+Son plays 'Don't Lie to Me' at the 2001 Chicago Blues Festival;

 Son was awarded three WC Handy Awards in the late 90s, but he had a few problems too.
 His wife shot him in the jaw, he lost a leg to diabetes, his house burned down while he was on tour and he lost his best guitars to a burglar.
 Damn!
 When he passed away in 2004, he was survived by 14 children.